avikshit-banerjee/Semantic-and-Sentiment-Analysis-of-low-frequency-linguisics-using-BERT/README.md

 4. Visualisations using Bubble plots
 5. Data was scrapped and gathered courtesy of Twitter API and consolidated by Strelluf,C. (Strelluf, 2022)

-Cite as: Banerjee, A., Strelluf, C."Sentiment and Semantic Analysis of NEED-passives in Twitter" Master's Dissertation.
+- Cite as: Banerjee, A., Strelluf, C."Sentiment and Semantic Analysis of NEED-passives in Twitter" Master's Dissertation.
 University of Warwick.
+- For access to dataset, e-mail at *c.strelluf@warwick.ac.uk*